SResor/bulgarianSolitaire/README.md

 `bulgarianSolitaire` Files:
 - `main.s`: Initializes the array for storing the pile sizes and then calls several helper functions.
-- `initialize.s`: Produces the random starting configuration for the game.
+- `initGame.s`: Produces the random starting configuration for the game.
 - `playRound.s`: Runs one round of the Bulgarian Solitaire game.
 - `printPiles.s`: Prints the size of each pile.
 - `finalConfig.s`: Checks whether the final configuration of piles has been reached.
+- `modulo.s`: Performs the modulo of two numbers passed to it.
+- `randomNumber.s`: Computes a random number between 1 and the number passed as a parameter.